|Birth: ||Apr. 25, 1881|

 |Death: ||Jun.
 23, 1942|

-Jan Krupa was born in Poland in 1883, most likely in the Galicia region which was under Austrian rule at that time.
-The son of Andrew and Catherine Krupa, he emigrated to the United States sometime around 1905 - possibly arriving in the U.S. by way of Ellis Island.
+Jan Krupa was born in 1883 in Rzeszow, Poland, which was part of the Galicia region that was under Austrian rule at the time of his birth.
+The son of Andrew and Catherine Krupa, he emigrated to the United States in 1902.
+Sailing on the steamship, S.S.
+Molte, he departed Hamburg on 28 June 1902, stopping with his shipmates briefly in Boulogne, France and Plymouth, England before arriving at Ellis Island in New York.
 (The spelling of his parents' names may have been different; the version used here is what was provided by one of his children for his death certificate.)

-Although his World War I draft registration card (completed for him by the draft registrar), death certificate, and gravemarker indicate that he was born in June of 1883, his marriage license application shows that his date of birth was 25 April 1881.
+Although his World War I draft registration card (completed for him by the draft registrar), death certificate, and gravemarker indicate that he was born in June of 1883, his marriage license application indicates that his date of birth was 25 April 1881.
 (The marriage license application was also completed for Jan since he did not speak or write English.
 It was filled out and certified by Father Benedict Tomniak, the parish priest at St. Josaphat's Roman Catholic Church.
 Jan then made his mark, signifying his agreement.)
-Family members actively engaged in researching his past believe that the April date of birth is the most accurate one since the priests at Jan's parish did (and still do) read, speak, and write Polish fluently, and were/are adept at translation from Polish to Latin and English and vice versa.
+Although the priests at Jan's parish did (and still do) read, speak, and write Polish fluently, and were/are adept at translation from Polish to Latin and English and vice versa, it is likely that the April version of his birthdate was incorrect.)

 Jan Krupa took Rozalia Tuczek as his bride in 1906.
 They were both residing at 423 North 2nd Street in Philadelphia at the time, according to their marriage license application.
 The address was most likely the site of an apartment building or boarding house where multiple Polish immigrants were living.

-Jan and Rozalia were married on 28 October 1906 by Father Bernard Tomniak at St. Josaphat's Roman Catholic Church, which was and remains a part of the Manayunk section of Philadelphia.
-Philadelphia was home to a large Polish settlement in the early 1900s.
-Manayunk and St. Josaphat's were major gathering places for Polish immigrants.
+Jan and Rozalia were married on 28 October 1906 by Father Bernard Tomniak at St. Josaphat's Roman Catholic Church, which was and is a part of the Manayunk section of Philadelphia, Home to a large Polish settlement in the early 1900s, Manayunk and St. Josaphat's were major gathering places for Polish immigrants.

 Jan listed his occupation on his marriage license application as "Ironworker."
 His surviving grandchildren were told by their respective parents that, prior to emigrating, he worked as a tailor in Poland.